 - Location: Nord-Trondelag county, Norway.

-No association was found between body mass index and mortality from coronary heart disease in men or in women.
+No association was found between BMI and mortality from CHD in men or in women.

 In women, BMI was negatively associated with cerebrovascular deaths in the age-adjusted analyses (P=0.03), but it was not statistically significant in the multivariate analyses.